I Tried 12 Gingerbread House Kits — These Are the 3 Worth Buying

 Once I laid the foundation, I could then determine which kits to review.
-It was important to me that the kits were widely available, whether at nationwide retailers (Walmart, World Market) or online (King Arthur, Dylan’s Candy Bar).
+It was important to me that the kits were widely available, whether at nationwide retailers (Target, World Market) or online (King Arthur, Dylan’s Candy Bar).
 I made sure to cover a variety of price points, too.
 And while there’s nothing wrong with buying a kit from a predictable store or site, I dug deep for some unexpected options.

 Finally it was time for construction.
 Yes, my son and I actually made the kits (and yes, this took hours)!
-But how else can you accurately review gingerbread kits without doing the legwork — and, of course, tasting the result?
+But how else can you accurately review gingerbread kits without doing the legwork — and, of course, tasting the results?

 The warm spices make the house smell like Christmas, and the cake comes out fluffy, moist, and super flavorful.
 (The majority of the houses I tested came pre-baked, which made for a sturdy structure but didn’t really deliver on the taste front.)
 On the back of the box, there are directions for both cake and cookies, so you can also use the mix to create a classic gingerbread house.
 The kit doesn’t include icing, so I left the houses undecorated, but you can buy an icing mix from King Arthur or easily whip up a batch of your own.
 However, the intricate design is pretty enough — you could always dust the houses with a little powdered sugar to simulate snow.

-Runner Up: Godiva Holiday Chocolate Cookie House Kit
+Runner-Up: Godiva Holiday Chocolate Cookie House Kit